The Old West Martello Tower is

 African Cemetery at Higgs Beach

-However the slaves were in severely weakened condition.
-Within 85 days of their freedom, 295 of them succumbed to the harsh and varied diseases plentiful in the area.
+However, the slaves were in severely weakened condition.
+Within 85 days of their freedom, 295 of them succumbed to the harsh and varied diseases plentiful in the Florida Keys.

-The sudden rash of bodies had to be promptly interred, and so their remains were buried on the southern shore of the Island.
+The sudden rash of bodies had to be promptly interred, and so their remains were buried on the southern shore of the Cayo Hueso, or Key West.

 The Union soldiers continued to build the Fort until 1866.
 Then for no apparent reason, construction was halted and the Tower was abandoned.